virtual-labs/tool-doc-search/README.md

 - Optimize search query by Binary Quantization https://qdrant.tech/articles/binary-quantization/

 - Modify embedding template for better semantic by placing all subheadings ahead of text.

+- Add theme feature to search and insert page.